We all have bad days, but have you ever had one of those weeks when it seems everything is going wrong?

 If you enjoyed the article, please join Think Simple Now on facebook or follow us on Twitter.
 And we’d love it if you can share this article on twitter, thumb it on StumbleUpon or bookmark it on del.icio.us.
 Thank you for your support. :)

 Other Articles You May Enjoy:

 - Train Your Eyes to See Color, Again

 - How to Be Outstanding

-rough week, bad week quotes, rough week quotes, having a bad week quotes, quotes about a rough week, tough week quotes, quotes about having a bad week, rough week quote, quotes about having a rough week, had a bad week quotes
+rough week, bad week quotes, rough week quotes, having a bad week quotes, quotes about a rough week, rough week quote, quotes about having a bad week, tough week quotes, quotes about having a rough week, quotes about a bad week

 Like this article?
 Sign up for updates

 Think Simple Now delivers weekly self-reflective, inspiring stories from real people.
 Join our empowering community: Entering your Email below and click Subscribe.

 Add A CommentWe'd love to hear them!
 Please share: